 Thursday, July 4

-Later in the day, head to the French Quarter and post on the Riverfront for a view of the fireworks in the annual dueling barges at Go 4th on the River.
-Enjoy the French Quarter while awaiting the fireworks show at 9 p.m.
-It’s a spectacle that provides a fitting accompaniment to the oversized nature of the holiday.
+Later in the day, head to the French Quarter and post up on the Riverfront for a view of the fireworks at the annual dueling barges, Go 4th on the River.
+Enjoy the view of the French Quarter while awaiting the fireworks show at 9 p.m.

 Friday, July 5

 Visit a brewery, or head out on a bar crawl.

 Head towards Uptown to check out three of the city’s breweries.
 Start at Courtyard Brewery, which offers a combination of fine beers from around the country, then head up Tchoupitoulas Street to one of the newer additions to this city’s beer scene, Urban South Brewery.
 Make sure you have Holy Roller, a strong IPA that the brewers describe as for “all of us caught between best intentions and bad behavior.”
 The next stop on your New Orleans beer odyssey has to be right up the road at NOLA Brewing Company, where you can match your beer with McClure’s BBQ for an early dinner (we recommend a half rack of the St. Louis Cut Pork Ribs).
 If pubs or dive bars are more your thing, check out our complete guide to the ultimate New Orleans bar crawl here.